Article

 1. Unprecedented funding.
 The One Big Beautiful Bill Act (signed July 4, 2025) allocated over $170 billion for immigration and border enforcement, including funding to hire 10,000 new ICE officers.
 ICE's workforce grew by 120% over a four-month recruitment campaign, with more than 12,000 new officers added by January 2026.

-2. IRS data sharing.
-A memorandum of understanding (MOU) signed in April 2025 allows ICE to access IRS employer records — a tool the agency has never had at this scale.
-More on this below.
+2. Expanding data access.
+A memorandum of understanding (MOU) signed in April 2025 allows ICE to access IRS employer records.
+In March 2026, DHS requested access to yet another federal database containing employment records on virtually every worker in the country.
+More on both developments below.

 3. Policy shift toward employers.
 Previous administrations focused enforcement on workers.
 The current approach targets employers directly, using civil fines, criminal referrals, and public examples to deter noncompliance.

 The result: ICE's rate of Notices of Inspection in the first half of 2025 was at least ten times the rate of 2024, when roughly 230 audits were issued all year.
-During Trump's first term, ICE issued over 5,200 NOIs in a single year.
+In the first seven months of the current administration, ICE publicly reported at least 40 worksite enforcement actions resulting in over 1,100 arrests.
 That pace has continued into 2026.

 The IRS–ICE Data-Sharing Agreement That Changed Everything